Downtown sidewalks are tidy thanks to toll collection

 Similarly, on other streets such as Hai Trieu, Tran Hung Dao, Ham Nghi... shops are neatly arranged and comply with regulations when registering to rent sidewalks.

-Still have many concerns
+Still many concerns

 According to the Ho Chi Minh City Department of Transport, the implementation of toll collection has gradually impacted and adjusted awareness, forming positive habits and behaviors of many organizations and individuals related to the use of roads and sidewalks.

-Mr. Hoang Phuc Dung, Deputy Head of the Department of Road Infrastructure Management and Exploitation, Ho Chi Minh City Department of Transport, said that currently, a large number of people still maintain the mentality and habit of considering the sidewalks and roads in front of their houses as under their own management and decision; some management units are still slow in implementing toll collection and management of roads and sidewalks.
+Mr. Hoang Phuc Dung, Deputy Head of the Department of Road Infrastructure Management, Ho Chi Minh City Department of Transport, said that currently, a large number of people still maintain the mentality and habit of considering the sidewalks and roads in front of their houses as under their own management and decision; some management units are still slow in implementing toll collection and management of roads and sidewalks.

 In addition, the roads and sidewalks still have many shortcomings such as narrow width, many existing structures, maintenance work has not been given attention and handled promptly, and funding for sidewalk maintenance is limited...

-"Through the initial implementation process, the units are coordinating, reviewing, and identifying obstacles and difficulties in managing and collecting fees for temporary use of part of the roadway and sidewalk to propose solutions suitable to the actual situation," said Mr. Hoang Phuc Dung.
+"Through the initial implementation process, the units are coordinating, reviewing, and identifying problems and difficulties in managing and collecting fees for temporary use of part of the roadway and sidewalk to propose solutions suitable to the actual situation," said Mr. Hoang Phuc Dung.

 According to Dr. Tran Quang Thang, before implementation, it is necessary to carefully consult the opinions of relevant departments, branches, and localities, and especially listen to the opinions of the Vietnam Fatherland Front and the residential community where the toll road is expected to be located.

-However, it is clear that only 4 localities in the city have implemented it, which also shows a lack of uniformity and thus could create negative public opinion when there is a comparison...
+However, it is clear that only 4 localities in the city have implemented it, which shows a lack of uniformity and thus could create negative public opinion when there is a comparison...
 Therefore, the city needs to direct this work to be implemented synchronously, harmonizing the interests of all parties.

 Source: https://vov.vn/kinh-te/thu-phi-su-dung-via-he-khu-trung-tam-tphcm-van-con-ban-khoan-post1132750.vov